dbsystel/TUPW/README.md

 | \*nix     | 'Bla"Bli' | Bla"Bli                 |
 | \*nix     | "Bla$Bli" | Bla                     |

 Under Windows just always enclose the data in double quotes.
-The above example will work correctly if one specifies `"Bla"Bli"`. *Attention*: Do *not* use quotes under Windows as `'Bla"Bli'` will be transferred to the command line program as `'Bla"Bli'`, i.e. the quotes are preserved.
+The above example will work correctly if one specifies `"Bla""Bli"`. *Attention*: Do *not* use quotes under Windows as `'Bla"Bli'` will be transferred to the command line program as `'Bla"Bli'`, i.e. the quotes are preserved.

 Under \*nix always enclose the data in single quotes or use a escape characters (\\).
 The above example will work correctly if one uses `"Bla\"Bli"`. *Attention*: Do *not* use double quotes if the data contains '$' characters.
 The shell will consider everything after the '$' sign to be the name of an environment variable which very likely will not exist and therefore be empty.